Recommendation Progress Tracker

 Youth Mobility Scheme

-The UK should negotiate bilateral and reciprocal youth mobility schemes with individual EU Member States.
-These schemes would allow young people between the ages of 18 and 35 to travel and work in both the UK and EU member states for up to five years.
+The UK has begun negotiating a bilateral and reciprocal youth experience scheme with the EU.
+These schemes would allow young people between the ages of 18 and 30 to travel and work in both the UK and EU member states.

 Progress: